vfmd/vfmd-spec/specification.md

  2. Replace the `>` character with `&gt;`
  3. Replace the `&` character with `&amp;`
  4. Replace the `"` character with `&quot;`
+ 4. Replace the `'` character with `&#39;`

-The `'` character is to be used as the enclosing quote character for attribute values.
+It is recommended that the `"` character be used as the enclosing quote character for attribute values.

 Note that the above rules for attribute values only apply for the attributes of HTML elements output as a result of a non-raw-HTML vfmd